eagereyes/eagereyes.org/blog/2008/un-make-large-amounts-of-data-available.md

 ---
 title: "UN Make Large Amounts of Data Available"
-description: "Data is being set free: the United Nations have started a new website called&nbsp;UN Data&nbsp;to share the data collected by a number of UN agencies.
+description: "Data is being set free: the United Nations have started a new website called UN Data to share the data collected by a number of UN agencies.
 55 million data records are waiting to be explored and visualized.
 The search interface is very nice and usable, but still lacks power."
 date: 2008-03-07 22:35:29
 tags:
 featuredImage: https://media.eagereyes.org/media/2008/undata-flowers.png